 How Long Do Churro Cheesecake Bars Keep?

 These bars will last three or four days in the refrigerator.
 They can also be frozen for two to three months.
-Make sure the container is airtight.
+Make sure to use an airtight container.

 Easy Churro Cheesecake Bars